 Ref.
 Question Policy Principles

 P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

-Answe er Finding/Observation
+Answe r Finding/Observation

-Yes A Grade D LD3 fire alarm system was observed within flat 114 which was sampled and this is considered to be a reasonable provision for a general needs flat.
-A hard-wired smoke alarm was present in the hallway and a hard-wired heat alarm was present in the kitchen.
-There was also a stand-alone battery smoke alarm in the lounge.
+Unknown There were no residents present to grant access to the internal areas of any of the flats.
+The resident in flat 14 refused as they had Covid-19.

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

 Answer Finding/Observation

 N/A